atheodore95/GRAB-AI.For.SEA-challenge/README.md

 ```

 ## Accuracy
-Accuracy achieved is approx. 89% on valididation data and 76% on test data so fine-tuning is still needed.
+Accuracy achieved is approx. 89% on valididation data and 76% on test data so more fine-tuning is still needed.
 Model used is Densenet121.